 The purpose of these statements is to report the net cost of services for significant groups of activities ("GOA") of Council, and are represented by the revenue that can be allocated to these activities less the costs of providing the service.
 They contain all funding sources for these activities and all applications of this funding by these activities.
 The GOA FIS include internal transactions between activities such as internal overheads and charges applied and or recovered and internal borrowing.
-A FIS is also prepared at the whole of Council level summarising the transactions contained within the GOA FIS, eliminating internal transactions, and adding in other transactions not reported in the GOA statements.
+A FIS is also prepared at the whole of Council level summarising the transactions, and adding in other transactions not reported in the GOA statements.